 Most first-aid kits are designed to support a certain number of people for a certain number of days.
 Ultralight kits are usually made to accommodate one or two people on shorter trips of 1-2 days.
 Larger kits can support larger groups on longer trips.

-Often, the difference between a single-day kit and a kit for long trips is supply quantity.
+Often, the difference between a single-day kit and a long-trip kit is supply quantity.
 For example, a kit with a single triangular gauze would be fine for a single day out when multiple injuries are unlikely.
 However, on multiday trips, you might need to use certain items multiple times over the course of the trip, so the supply quantity should reflect this.

 Type of Activity

 Some first-aid kits, like the Adventure Medical Kits Series Hiker, are made for specific activities.
-These can be super helpful because they’ve been put together with special consideration for the kinds of injuries that are likely to occur during that activity.
+These can be super helpful because they’ve been put together with special consideration for the injuries likely to occur during that activity.

-For example, a good hiking first-aid kit is likely to include plenty of supplies to deal with a sprained ankle or skinned knees.
-Or, a first-aid kit aimed at mountain bikers like the Cascade First Aid Galby First-Aid Kit contains supplies like bandages that are ideal for dealing with emergent injuries more likely to happen while riding your mountain bike.
+For example, a good hiking first-aid kit will likely include plenty of supplies to treat a sprained ankle or skinned knees.
+A first-aid kit aimed at mountain bikers, like the Cascade First Aid Galby First-Aid Kit, contains supplies like bandages that are ideal for dealing with emergent injuries more likely to happen while riding a mountain bike.

 While activity-specific kits may be slightly less versatile than other options, they are ideal for those who will be sticking to one activity.